 First Baptist Church of Marion

 – Effective Friday, March 20, the church building was closed (suspension of gathering activities in the building) due to the COVID-19 pandemic in compliance with Iowa Department of Public Health recommendations/directives.
-The building closure is expected to continue through August, but the work of the church continues in other ways.
+The building closure is continuing as of October 2020, but the work of the church continues in other ways.

 – On March 11 our plans for addressing COVID-19 were stated here.
 See the CDC website and the Iowa Department of Health website for current information.
 The CDC is providing guidance that helps churches to prepare for re-opening.